mmf1982/QTnetCDF/README.md

  * left click a line/ marker while arrow up to make line thicker (marker larger), arrow down to make it thinner (marker smaller).
  * left click legend while arrow left: make legend text smaller, right arrow to make it bigger
  * move legend by drag and drop

+If the plot was performed via "plot symbol", a lasso selector is activated.
+If used, the indices and the values of x and y are written to the terminal and the indices can be used to restrict future plots (press button "use idxs?" in the main window before the next plot.)

  ### 2D, 3D and 4D plotting